Skip to main content

 # Create a policy

-policy = client.create_policy(
+policy = await client.create_policy(

 name="Dev Environment",